electron-userland/electron-compile/README.md

 ### How does it work?
 (Easiest Way)

-Use `electron-prebuilt-compile` instead of the `electron-prebuilt` module.
+Use `electron-prebuilt-compile` instead of the `electron` module.
 Tada!
 You did it.

 ### Wait, seriously?

-Yeah. `electron-prebuilt-compile` is like an `electron-prebuilt` that Just Works with all of these languages above.
+Yeah. `electron-prebuilt-compile` is like an `electron` that Just Works with all of these languages above.

 ### How does it work?
 (Slightly Harder Way)